John-Abbott-College/6A6-Notes/assignments/Assignment2.md

 }
 ```

 > I didn't spend much time trying to setup a CA and a proper Server Certificate call-back, this is why I went with `MailKit`'s workaround, by setting the certificate call-back to true (not checking the validity of the certificate).
-This isn't the most secure option of course and is not recommended for production.
-But, for the purpose of getting this to work within the timeframe we have, this is the workaround we'll use.
+This isn't the most secure option of course, and is not recommended for production.
+But, for the purpose of getting this to work done within the timeframe we have, this is an acceptable workaround.